PSOjha/CircularFloatingActionMenu/README.md

 See `CustomAnimationHandler` in **samples** module for a sample animation handler.

 ## Licence
 CircularFloatingActionMenu is released under MIT Licence.
-See file LICENCE.
+See file LICENCE...